Balaji-Parimelazhagan/blogger/tasks_backend.md

   - Returns user profile (no sensitive data).
   - Returns 404 if user not found.
 - **Suggested Approach/Notes:** Exclude password and sensitive fields from response.
+- **Status:** ✅ Completed.
+Implemented GET /users/:id with proper error handling and tests.
+No deviations.

 ### BE-003: User Profile Update
 - **User Story:** [As a returning user: I want to update my profile](docs/PROJECT.md#user-stories--flows)